-Project goal is to support Armenia-Turkey rapprochement through development of new business partnerships and regional professional networks, engagement of civil society in alliance-building to further contribute to Armenia-Turkey normalization, and establishment of a favorable environment for state-to-state dialogue and interaction.
+The project goal was to support Armenia-Turkey rapprochement through the development of new business partnerships and regional professional networks, engagement of civil society in alliance-building to further contribute to Armenia-Turkey normalization, and the establishment of a favorable environment for state-to-state dialogue and interaction.

-The project activities focus on three priority areas: business partnerships, civil society, and inter-governmental dialogue.
-The program will also support all three areas with research.
-The term of the project is from October 1, 2010 through October 1, 2012.
-The project will contribute to the formation of cross-border networks, will increase confidence and decrease stereotypes among the two societies, will create conditions for state actors to develop informal relations, and, in the long term, will help to address more controversial issues.
+The project activities focused on three priority areas: business partnerships, civil society, and inter-governmental dialogue.
+The program aimed to support all three areas with research.
+The term of the project was from October 1, 2010 to October 1, 2012.
+The project aimed to contribute to the formation of cross-border networks, increase confidence and decrease stereotypes among the two societies, create conditions for state actors to develop informal relations, and, in the long term, help to address more controversial issues.

 Please download the report from the plenary session below.